-Note: ThundersMouthCD.com is our new website with lots more information about the songs, the players, the instruments, radio play, etc. Please check it out!
+Note: This cd has its own website!
+Visit ThundersMouthCD.com for even more information about the songs, the players, the instruments, radio play, etc. Please check it out!

 It was back in 1967 that Blues musician and songwriter Scott Ainslie first heard a DC area grave digger – John Jackson – play Blues.

 Ainslie is now releasing his fifth compact disc, Thunder’s Mouth – a powerful, rootsy slice of traditional blues, African-American songs, and originals.
 Here, Ainslie’s guitar, mandolin, and voice are masterfully complemented by Grammy Award-winning cellist Eugene Friesen; Lafayette, Louisiana guitarist Sam Broussard; and T-Bone Wolk, bassist and road warrior with Hall & Oates, who also contributes accordian, keyboard, guitar, and hand percussion to the project.

 Opening with J. B. Lenoir’s “Down In Mississippi,” this collection presents a strongly contemporary march in traditional territory.
 Broussard’s remarkable guitar work throughout the album is the perfect foil for Ainslie’s muscular guitar playing and vocals.